Jinja2 Templating#

 Variables#

 Jinja2 allows setting and reading variables in the YAML file.
-In the example below, the variable max_volume is set to 300 and used to define the capacity of two beakers:
+Below, max_volume is set to 300 and used to define the capacity of two beakers:

 lab.yml